-Martin Dallago (Set Designer, Elf, The Musical, Jr. and Mulan, Jr.) was a stage manager before getting his MFA in Theatrical Design at Temple University.
+Martin Dallago (Set Designer, Hunchback) was a stage manager before getting his MFA in Theatrical Design at Temple University.
 He taught for several years at Temple University’s Theater Department where he was head of the Design/Production Program.
 Martin is currently the production manager at West Chester University’s Department of Theatre and Dance after working in the commercial sector for many years, creating theatrical scenery for Carnival Cruise Lines, Curtis Opera, Philadelphia Theatre Company, Shen Wei Dance Arts, Wilma Theater, and the Philadelphia Zoo.

-Natalia de la Torre (Costume Designer, Disney Princesses and Heroes; Head Stitcher) Natalia is delighted to spend her third year here in the costume shop at Summer Stage!
+Natalia de la Torre (Costume Designer, Annie Jr.; Head Stitcher) Natalia is delighted to spend her third year here in the costume shop at Summer Stage!
 She holds an M.F.A. in Production Design for Costumes from Ohio University and previously served as costume shop manager for the Lantern Theater Company in Philadelphia.
 Credits include: The Penelopiad, Intimate Apparel and bobrauschenbergamerica (Ohio University), Lulu and the Golden Shoes (Flashpoint Theater Company); Brighton Beach Memoirs and Blood Knot (Monomoy Theater); The Island and Heroes (Lantern Theater Company); Assassination of Jesse James (Ego Po Classic Theater).

 Harry Dietzler (Executive and Artistic Director) founded Upper Darby Summer Stage at the age of 20 while a student at Temple University College of Music.
 Harry taught music at Cardinal O’Hara High School before becoming the director of the Upper Darby Performing Arts Center.
 Harry Directed and did Musical direction for more than 300 school shows in the Philadelphia region.
 He is the founder of The Greater Philadelphia Cappies and The Upper Darby Arts and Education Foundation.
 He received the 2011 Barrymore Award for Lifetime Achievement was one of 20 runner-ups for the 2016 Tony Award for Excellence in Theatre Education presented by Carnegie Mellon University.
 He is proudest of his five children, seven grandchildren and wife Dottie, whom he met at Summer Stage!